 How much does a German Sheprador puppy cost?

 Budget is an important factor for most aspiring dog owners.
-Cost can determine what type of dog you get and whether you can afford to maintain a dog in the first place.
+The cost can determine what type of dog you get and whether you can afford to maintain a dog in the first place.

 A German Sheprador puppy costs around $900-$1000.